 Water;

-Sewer; or
+Sewer; and

 Garbage removal.

-C. When to exclude ABLE account contributions, balances, earnings, and distributions
+10. Rollover

+A rollover is the contribution to an ABLE account of a designated beneficiary (or a family member of the designated beneficiary), of all or a portion of an amount withdrawn from the designated beneficiary’s ABLE account, provided that the contribution is made within 60 days of the date of the withdrawal.
+In the case of a rollover to the designated beneficiary’s ABLE account, no rollover should have been made to an ABLE account of the designated beneficiary within the prior 12 months.

+C. When To Exclude ABLE Account Contributions, Balances, Earnings, And Distributions

-1. Exclude contributions
+1. Exclude contributions as income

+A payment made into an ABLE account constitutes a contribution.
+Consider the contribution made by the person to whom the funds belong or are due.
 Exclude contributions to an ABLE account from the income of the designated beneficiary.
-Excluded contributions include rollovers from a family member's ABLE account to an SSI recipient's ABLE account.
+Excluded contributions include rollovers from a member of the family’s ABLE account to an SSI applicant, recipient, or deemor’s ABLE account.

-NOTE: Do not deduct contributions from the countable income of the person who makes the contribution.
-The fact that a person uses his or her income to contribute to an ABLE account does not mean that his or her income is not countable for SSI purposes.
-For example, a recipient or deemor can have contributions automatically deducted from his or her paycheck and deposited into an ABLE account.
-In this case, include the income used to make the ABLE-account contribution in the recipient or deemor's gross wages.
+NOTE: The fact that a person uses his or her income to contribute to an ABLE account does not mean that his or her income is not countable for SSI purposes as it normally would be.
+Income received by the designated beneficiary and then deposited into his or her ABLE account is income to the designated beneficiary.
+For example, an applicant, recipient, or deemor can have contributions automatically deducted from his or her paycheck and deposited into an ABLE account.
+In this case, include the income used to make the ABLE account contribution in the applicant, recipient or deemor's gross wages.